duongtrung/DFKI-fitsight/README.md

 6. **Accessing the Application in the Browser:**
    - When you open the application in the browser, it will prompt you for credentials.
-   - Use the following login details:
+   - Use the following Login Credentials 🗝️:
      - **Username:** admin
      - **Password:** admin